sublime303/wifiStuff/README.md

 - Database logging is optional - scripts work without it
 - Use `Ctrl+C` to stop capture gracefully
 - SSID keywords are case-insensitive
-- Use `--unique` flag to discover unique device+network relationships
+- **Default mode**: Only shows unique device+network relationships (great for wardriving!)
-- In unique mode: only logs/displays new device+SSID pairs (great for wardriving!)
+- Use `--all` flag to show all captures including duplicates
 - With database: remembers pairs from previous sessions; without: tracks current session only

 ## File Structure